Blog

 When Your Customers Can Build What You Sell

-AI can lower the cost of internal tool-building enough that some vendors stop losing to competitors and start losing to their own customers.
+AI can lower the cost of internal tool-building enough that some vendors start losing to their own customers.

 Core Model | 2026-03-31 | E4E